MichaelZaniewski/Healthcare-Project/Project Layout.md

 ORDER BY COUNT(*) DESC
 ```

-### 1B) For the hospital(s) with the highest patient volume, what percentage of patients are discharged the same day vs. multi-day stays?  and compare that to the rest of the dataset.
+### 2) For the hospital with the highest patient volume, compare the discharge rates to the rest of the dataset.
 Informs bed availability forcasting

 ```
 WITH Top_Hospital AS (SELECT (SELECT hospital